codam-coding-college/MLX42/docs/Basics.md

 Because we want programs to be interactive and do stuff it's very useful to hook into the looping process of `mlx_loop()`.
 In order to achieve this we use [hooks](./Hooks.md).

 `NOTE: Compile MLX42 with DEBUG=1 to see assertions and to add debug flags.
-This can help you finding critical mistakes during development!`
+This can help you find critical mistakes during development!`

 ```c
 // Written by Bruh